kedacore/keda-docs/content/docs/2.5/scalers/mongodb.md

 mongodb://<username>:<password>@mongodb-svc.<namespace>.svc.cluster.local:27017/<database_name>
 ```

 You can also optionally assign a name to the metric using the `metricName` value.
-If not specified, the `metricName` will be generated automatically based on masked version of the server hostname and collection name.
-For example: **mongodb-mongodb---test_user-test_password@xxx-27017-test-test_collection**.
-If using more than one trigger it is required that all `metricName`(s) be unique.
-The value will be prefixed with `mongodb-` .
+If not specified, the `metricName` will be generated automatically based on trigger index and masked version of the server hostname and collection name.
+For example: **s1-mongodb-mongodb---test_user-test_password@xxx-27017-test-test_collection**.
+The value will be prefixed with `s{triggerIndex}-mongodb-` .

 ### Authentication Parameters